 The AFM tip shape and radius at the apex are important parameters that define the range of applications and the quality of the probe.
 Large surface corrugations limit lateral image resolution substantially and bring the AFM tip shape into the play.
 For imaging of critical-dimension structures such as deep and narrow trenches, specially etched AFM probes (for example, with a FIB technology) or those made of carbon nanotubes or Hi'Res-C spikes should be used.
 High-resolution imaging of flat samples depends primarily on the AFM tip apex.

-Si AFM probes are sharper than Si3N4 ones, yet they have limitations in stiffness when imaging soft samples is of interest.
-An appropriate solution for high-resolution imaging of such objects can be obtained by making hybrid AFM probes consisting of Si3N4 AFM cantilevers and Si AFM tips.
+Silicon AFM probes are sharper than Si3N4 ones, yet they have limitations in stiffness when imaging soft samples is of interest.
+An appropriate solution for high-resolution imaging of such objects can be obtained by making hybrid AFM probes consisting of Si3N4 AFM cantilevers and silicon AFM tips.
 Unfortunately, such AFM probes are rare.

 Characterization of AFM probes is rather important issue because variations in the AFM tip shape and apex size are not uncommon.
 There are direct and indirect ways of characterization of the AFM probes.
 Scanning electron microscopy (SEM) and transmission electron microscopy (TEM) provide a direct visualization of the tip AFM shape and apex dimensions.
 The indirect experimental procedure is based on imaging special test structures such as nanoporous Al. The analysis of the images obtained on such test samples helps determining the shape of the tip and its apex size.
 The test samples should be used with extreme caution by performing probe evaluation in the low-force regime in order to avoid tip damage.